 - Use of poor quality admixtures results in structural defects

 Therefore, the inclusion of admixtures in a concrete mix requires careful consideration and study of the properties of each element, along with the environmental conditions of the site.
 Even slight changes in the quantity of admixtures used can have drastic effects on a structure.
-Therefore, it is advisable to consult experts such as structural engineers to determine the type, quantity and proportion of admixtures to be used.
+Thus, it is advisable to consult experts such as structural engineers to determine the type, quantity and proportion of concrete admixtures to be used.
 Contact Brick & Bolt to ensure the usage of the right admixtures to build your dream home today!